Alissa de Chassey.

 Alissa de Chassey

-Science reporting intern
+News reporting intern

 The Transmitter

-Alissa de Chassey is The Transmitter’s science reporting intern for summer 2026.
+Alissa de Chassey is The Transmitter’s news reporting intern for summer 2026.
 Before joining The Transmitter, she worked as a science reporter for Le Figaro in Paris.
 She earned a bachelor’s degree in biochemistry at Université Paris Cité and then studied science journalism in France.
 She is currently a graduate student in New York University’s Science, Health and Environmental Reporting Program.

 Explore more from The Transmitter